 Like his brother, Scott was excited about the win.
 “It’s surreal,” he said.
 “But at my age (47), getting a chance to do this with my brother means the world to me.
 We grew up fishing Big Stone and have a lot of great memories.
 Winning this MWC event together is something we’ll remember forever.”

 Along with memories, the Arndts collected more than $13,900 in cash and prizes, including the $9,500 first-place cash payout, $2,716 from the option pot, a $500 AirWave certificate, $200 Okuma Reel bonus and a $1,000 Cabela’s National Team Championship Prize Package including paid entry into the 2017 NTC, travel stipend, team jerseys and plaques.

 2nd: Chris and Joe Kujawa, 19-03, $4,700 plus $2,037 cash from the option pot and $500 Lowrance bonus

 3rd: Jarrod Fredericks and Thomas Larson, 19-02, $3,200

 5th: Steve Vick and Sean Andersen, 18-08, $2,000 plus $1,358 from the option pot

-Under the umbrella of The Walleye Federation (TWF), the Cabela’s MWC is open to avid walleye anglers from all walks of life.
-The 2017 schedule includes seven qualifiers in five states and includes a diverse selection of rivers, inland lakes and Great Lakes fisheries representing North America’s top walleye destinations.
+Under the umbrella of The Walleye Federation (TWF), Cabela’s MWC is open to avid walleye anglers from all walks of life.
+The 2017 schedule includes seven qualifiers in five states and includes a diverse selection of rivers, inland lakes, and Great Lakes fisheries representing North America’s top walleye destinations.